mcogoni/supersdr/README.md

 ## Prerequisites:
 Install Python 3 along with PYGAME, PYAUDIO, MATPLOTLIB and NUMPY/SCIPY, or whatever it asks when breaking apart upon launch ;)
 ### On Windows:
+There is now a preliminary Windows executable https://github.com/mcogoni/supersdr/releases/download/1.0/WinSuperSDR.zip thanks to Giovanni Busonera.
+This version doesn't need any library nor Python environment.

 I don't personally use Windows, but a beta tester let me know that you can run it there:
 - Install miniconda (https://docs.conda.io/en/latest/miniconda.html) and the proposed version of Python (3.8)
 - Now open the miniconda powershell to install the packages as below: